 Delayed Price Contracts

-Delayed Price Contracts allow the grower to deliver their grain today and price their grain at a future date established by CHS Drayton with a Delayed Price Contract.
+Delayed Price (or DP) Contracts allow the grower to deliver their grain today and price their grain at a future date established by CHS Drayton.

 The grower hauls their grain to CHS Drayton but the cash price at the given time is lower than they want.
 The DP Contract allows the grower to move grain and wait to lock in a price until the contract reaches its expiration date or prices become more attractive and the grower decides to sell.

-Cash Plus allows the grower to get a premium on today’s sale for an offer to sell grain in the future at a price they are happy with.
-Cash plus can be used anytime during the marketing year and is for producers that would be glad to collect a premium on a nearby sale and keep a percentage of their unsold crop until the firm offer date.
+Cash Plus Contracts allow the grower to get a premium on today’s sale for an offer to sell grain in the future at a price they are happy with.
+Cash Plus Contracts can be used anytime during the marketing year and is for producers that would be glad to collect a premium on a nearby sale and keep a percentage of their unsold crop until the firm offer date.

 Example Quote: [17 cents CZ6 430 to 10/26/16]